 I have no record, when i asked for a lawyer the detectives told me if i wanted a lawyer they couldn't help me and would charge me with a felony instead of a misdemeanor.
 I wasn't even given a phone call.
-I was also pulled over for no traffic violation reason and there was no criminal activity the...
+I was also pulled over for no traffic violation reason and there was no criminal...
 Read more »

 You need an attorney to fully review the facts of the case.
 It may be possible to have evidence suppressed if procedures were not followed properly , or if there was no basis for the stop.
 No attorney in this forum is going to be able to say if it can be thrown out without a full review.
 If you...Read more »